Russian competition watchdog opens case against Google over YouTube curbs

 The FAS said the case concerned Google's YouTube unit and that the company's actions had resulted in the sudden blocking and deletion of some users' accounts, which it said could lead to restricted competition.

-The state agency last week initiated proceedings against Yandex, sometimes referred to as ‘Russia’s Google’, over competition law violations on the company’s search engine, allegations that Yandex has denied.
+The state agency last week initiated proceedings against Yandex (YNDX.O), sometimes referred to as 'Russia's Google', over competition law violations on the company's search engine, allegations that Yandex has denied. read more

 Our Standards: The Thomson Reuters Trust Principles.